 - Offensive comments about gender identity or sexual orientation

-Our attorneys handle sexual harassment cases in the New York City area.
+Our attorneys handle harassment cases in the New York City area.
 Our consultation is free and there is no fee unless we recover.
-Call and speak to a New York sexual harassment attorney at (866) 229-9441.
+Call and speak to a New York discrimination and harassment attorney at (866) 229-9441.

 Various Laws Protect You From Sexual Advances

-In New York, city, state and federal laws protect victims of sexual harassment.
+In New York, city, state and federal laws protect victims of harassment.
 Gender discrimination in all its forms, including sexual harassment, is prohibited by Title VII of the federal Civil Rights Act of 1964.
-Sexual advances are a form of sexual harassment covered under this law.
-State antidiscrimination statutes such as New York’s Human Rights Law, make it unlawful “to discriminate against an individual in compensation, terms of conditions, or privileges of employment” because of the person’s sex.
+Sexual advances are a form of harassment covered under this law.
+State anti-discrimination statutes such as New York’s Human Rights Law, make it unlawful “to discriminate against an individual in compensation, terms of conditions, or privileges of employment” because of the person’s sex.
 The Equal Employment Practices Commission likewise monitors New York City’s compliance with equal employment regulations.
-The Equal Employment Opportunity Commission (EEOC) is the body charged with handling sexual harassment claims across the country.
+The Equal Employment Opportunity Commission (EEOC) is the body charged with handling discrimination and harassment claims across the country.

 Whether disguised as playful teasing or friendly hazing, sexual advances can make the workplace unbearable.
 Sometimes, perpetrators are open about the harassing conduct, indifferent to what others might think.
 In most cases, however, there are usually no witnesses.
 In these cases, it is important to keep a record of inappropriate conduct.

-If you believe you are the victim of sexual harassment, keep a diary of all the times you had to field unwelcome sexual advances or tolerate offensive physical contact.
+If you believe you are the victim of this type of harassment, keep a diary of all the times you had to field unwelcome sexual advances or tolerate offensive physical contact.
 Write down all the times the perpetrator shared lewd jokes, sexual anecdotes, or inappropriate material.
 Print out all the suggestive texts, emails, and letters you received.
 Report your concerns to supervisors and “up the chain of command” to management, knowing that any retaliation or breach of confidentiality with regard to your reporting is illegal.
 You can also seek legal recourse by filing a complaint with the EEOC.
-Our discrimination attorneys handle sexual harassment claims in the New York City area.
-Call today and speak to a sexual harassment lawyer at (866) 229-9441.
+Our discrimination attorneys handle discrimination and harassment claims in the New York City area.
+Call today and speak to a harassment lawyer at (866) 229-9441.

 Seek Help if You Are a Victim of Sexual Advances

 Our consultation is free and there is no fee unless we recover.
-Call and speak to a NYC sexual harassment attorney at (866) 229-9441.
+Call and speak to a NYC discrimination attorney at (866) 229-9441.

-Sexual Harassment Arising From Conduct During the Hiring Process
+Harassment Arising From SEXUAL MISConduct During the Hiring Process

 The other type of harassment is hostile work environment harassment.
 This happens if an employer acts in a way that a reasonable person would find intimidating, hostile, or offensive.
 Unless the sexual advance is a criminal assault or something equally egregious, a single incident of harassment would probably not qualify as actionable sexual harassment.
 More often, this type of harassment happens once the victim has the job and is forced to endure sexual advances on a regular basis.